citusdata/pg_shard-old/README.md

 ## What just happened?

-`pg_shard` works as an extension to PostgreSQL, and all its operations are transparent to users.
 When you first distribute a table and create shards for it, `pg_shard` saves metadata on the master node.
 You can probe into this metadata by running the following commands:

 ```sql
 SELECT * FROM pgs_distribution_metadata.partition;